SANKET-CHAUDHARY/SeleniumJava/README.md

 ![image](https://user-images.githubusercontent.com/64305836/170579362-ad3b5a4b-6379-4c59-834d-8ee9942147de.png)

-If you get any issue while importing framework eg. directory issue then mark that directory as the source directory
+If you get any issue while importing framework eg. directory issue then mark that directory as the source root

 Please check this screenshot for more information